kashamalasha/nightscout-widget-electron/README.md

 ## 🗜️ Content

-A current application includes these files:
+The current application includes these files:

 - `package.json` - Points to the app's main file and lists its details and dependencies.
 - `main.js` - Starts the app and creates a widget.
 This is the app's **main process**.